kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-Requests will resume perform union validation and normalization
+Requests will resume performing union validation and normalization; there is no persistent state behind this feature.

 ###### Are there any tests for feature enablement/disablement?